Lesson video

 I'm excited about this because we're gonna be exploring lines.

-I hope you're ready, feeling enthusiastic, focused, and if that's the case, we'll begin.
+I hope you're ready, feeling enthusiastic, focused.

 We have some keywords in our lesson.

-Line weight, contour, and mark-making.
+Let's go through them, line weight, contour, and mark-making.

 What do they mean?
 Well, line weight is the thickness or thinness of a line.

-These are our keywords: line weight, contour, and mark-making.
+These are our keywords, line weight, contour, and mark-making.

-Our lesson is called "The Elements of Art: Line," and it consists of three learning cycles.
+Our lesson is called "The elements of art: line," and it consists of three learning cycles.

 First of all, identifying different types of lines.